richarcb/TTK4145-Sanntidsprogrammering/config/README.md

 # Configuration

-This module contains system constants and structures that is used by multiple modules.
+This module contains system constants and structures that is used by multiple other modules.